nihallakshmankonchady/performance-test-scripts/id-authentication/README.md

     8. Follow the above steps for other scripts demographic, OTP, e-KYC based test data generations present in the test plan.

 ### How to run jmeter scripts for authentication
- * Execute the scripts in testplan https://github.com/mosip/mosip-performance-tests-mt/tree/master/id-authentication/scripts/authentication
+ * Execute the scripts in testplan from [here](https://github.com/mosip/mosip-performance-tests-mt/tree/master/id-authentication/scripts/authentication)
     1. execute the 01- demo_address_auth-uin script to generate test data
 	2. point the sandbox url to ${BASE_URL}
 	3. set the parameters of sandbox database like db_host, db_port, db_name, db_user, db_password